JerryLiu-96/web_crawl.github.io/README.md

 |  hotel_url   |              The weblink of the hotel homepage.              |
 | hotel_score  |               The score of the hotel received.               |

+We search the hotel checking in on February 13, 2022 and checking out on February 14, 2022.
+The selection results are filtered by adults 2 and we input "Seattle, Washington" in the location.